-Hemorrhoids can also can result from constipation.
-Thanks to pregnancy hormones, bowels slow down during pregnancy.
+Hemorrhoids can also result from constipation since pregnancy hormones cause your bowels slow down.
 When stool is hard, the extra straining to eliminate it can put pressure on veins in your rectal area, causing them to become inflamed and bulge.
-"On top of that, higher progesterone levels cause the walls of the veins to relax and allow them to swell more easily," said Dr. Harris.
+"On top of that, higher progesterone levels cause the walls of the veins to relax and allow them to swell more easily," says Dr. Harris.

 If you had hemorrhoids before pregnancy, you're more likely to have them during pregnancy.
-Hemorrhoids may also develop postpartum as a result of pushing during labor.
+They can also develop postpartum because of pushing during labor.

 How can you prevent hemorrhoids during pregnancy?